aminizadyar/Principal-Portfolios/README.md

 * **Diagonal** elements ($i=j$) capture *own-signal predictability* — how a stock’s *own* signal forecasts its future return.
 * **Off-diagonal** elements ($i\neq j$) capture *cross-predictability* — how the signal of asset $j$ forecasts the future return of asset $i$.
 Collecting every element in a single matrix lets us use *all* this information at once, rather than throwing away the rich cross-asset structure.

 ---

 ### 2 · Optimal linear rule

-Pick a constant position matrix $L$ ($\lVert L \rVert \le 1$) that maximises one-step expected return:
+Pick a **position matrix** $L$ that turns today’s signals into weights
+$w_t = S_t^\top L$.
+We bound its overall size by ‖$L$‖ ≤ 1 and choose the recipe that maximises next-period expected return:

 $$
 \max_{L}\;\mathbb{E}[S_t^\top L R_{t+1}]